Tijuana bible: Characters

-In addition to comic strip characters and celebrities, many bibles featured nameless stock characters like cab drivers, firemen, traveling salesmen (and farmer's daughters), icemen, maids, and the like.
-Very few original recurring characters were created expressly for the bibles; Mr. Prolific's "Fuller Brush Man" was one, in which a door-to-door salesman named Ted starred in a series of ten episodic eight-page adventures.
-To many collectors, this series was the epitome of the Tijuana bible genre.
+In addition to comic strip characters and celebrities, many bibles featured nameless stock characters such as taxi drivers, firemen, traveling salesmen, farmer's daughters, icemen, and maids.
+Mr. Prolific's "Fuller Brush Man" (in which a door-to-door salesman named Ted starred in a series of ten episodic eight-page adventures) was one of the few original recurring characters created expressly for the bibles.